StockNews.com Initiates Coverage on Oragenics (NYSEAMERICAN:OGEN)

-StockNews.com initiated coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Get Rating) in a research report sent to investors on Friday morning.
-The firm issued a sell rating on the biotechnology company’s stock.
+StockNews.com assumed coverage on shares of Oragenics (NYSEAMERICAN:OGEN – Free Report) in a note issued to investors on Tuesday.
+The firm set a “sell” rating on the biotechnology company’s stock.

 Oragenics Stock Performance

-Oragenics (NYSEAMERICAN:OGEN – Get Rating) last announced its quarterly earnings data on Friday, May 12th.
+Oragenics (NYSEAMERICAN:OGEN – Free Report) last issued its earnings results on Friday, May 12th.
 The biotechnology company reported ($1.41) EPS for the quarter.
-The firm had revenue of $0.02 million during the quarter.
-Oragenics had a negative net margin of 7,467.43% and a negative return on equity of 96.34%.
+Oragenics had a negative return on equity of 96.34% and a negative net margin of 7,467.43%.
+The business had revenue of $0.02 million during the quarter.

 Oragenics, Inc, a development-stage company, engages in the research and development of antibiotics for infectious diseases in the United States.
 The company engages in the development and commercialization of NT-CoV2-1, an intranasal vaccine candidate that provides immunity from the novel severe acute respiratory syndrome coronavirus.